Meningococcal disease is a rare but severe infection caused by a bacteria.

 What is meningococcal disease?

 Meningococcal diseases are caused by a bacteria called meningococcus.
-Although meningococcal disease is rare, the bacteria that cause this disease can be found in the nose and throat of 5 to 10 out of 100 people at any time.
-However, less than 1 out of 100 of those infected with the bacteria will develop invasive meningococcal disease.
+Although meningococcal disease is rare, the bacteria can be found in the nose and throat of 5 to 10 out of 100 people at any time.
+However, fewer than 1 out of 100 people carrying the bacteria will develop invasive meningococcal disease.

 How is meningococcal disease spread?

 Meningococcal disease can be spread through coughing, sneezing or close face-to-face contact.
-It can also be spread through activities that share saliva such as kissing, sharing of food, drinks, cigarettes, lipstick, water bottles, etc.
+It can also be spread through activities that share saliva, such as kissing or sharing food, drinks, cigarettes, lipstick or water bottles.

 What are the symptoms of meningococcal disease?